 Competitors: Moltres, Entei, Flareon, Metagross

-This is a similar story to Electabuzz, making it an equally safe bet.
+Roserade is a similar story to Electivire, making it an equally safe bet.
 There’s a baby form and the shiny has already been released in its own mini event featuring increased shiny rates.

 Feint Attack + Foul Play

 Weavile currently has the highest Dark-type DPS.
 Similar to the Grass / Electric comparison, the best Dark attackers typically fall behind the top Ghosts, but both are boosted in fog.
 Thus, Dark’s only edge over Ghost comes from its defensive strengths against Psychic, Ghost and Dark attacks, contributing towards higher TDO.

 Highest DPS Ghost Counters:

 TDO is where Tyranitar really comes out ahead against Weavile.
 Dedicated players who likely have armies of powered Tyranitar and Gengar at the ready may reconsider evolving Sneasel just for the Dark specialization.

 Ice Shard + Avalanche

 Weavile was also blessed with a powerful set of Ice attacks, putting it in the position of the game’s best Ice-type attacker.
 This dual utility contributes to Weavile being an excellent recipient of a Sinnoh Stone.
 However, a Swinub Community Day is on the horizon for February 16, 2019, and Mamoswine is expected to outperform Weavile in all Ice-related aspects.